Ajanth/opensupports/DEVELOPMENT.md

 ### Getting up and running BACK-END (server folder)
 1. Install [Docker CE](https://docs.docker.com/install/)
 2. Go to the server folder: `cd opensupports/server`
+- Note: On windows, install docker desktop and wsl2, if you already had wsl1 you'll have to upgrade it wsl2 using commands below wsl --set-version <distribution name> <versionNumber>, where distribution name is what you installed for version 1, e.g: Ubuntu
+  On a fresh WSL, you will want to install make
 3. Run `make build` to build the images
 4. Run `make install` to install composer dependencies